Electronics air freight from Germany to Brazil

 Exporting to Germany

-When to use air freight to Germany?
+When to choose air freight to Germany?

-- AOG (Aircraft on Ground) — parts that must be available immediately at another airport
+- AOG (Aircraft on Ground) — parts that must be immediately available at another airport

 Importing from Brazil

 Brazil is a top producer of agricultural commodities: soy, sugar, coffee, citrus, and meat.
-In addition, Brazil exports aircraft parts (Embraer), machinery, and petrochemical products.
-Air freight from Brazil mainly involves high-value or time-sensitive goods: fresh fruit juices, pharmaceutical raw materials, aircraft parts, and precious stones.
+Additionally, Brazil exports aircraft parts (Embraer), machinery, and petrochemical products.
+Airfreight from Brazil mainly involves high-value or time-sensitive goods: fresh fruit juices, pharmaceutical raw materials, aircraft parts, and gemstones.

-Import duties & documentation
+Import Duties & Documentation

-Standard EU import duties apply when importing from Brazil into the EU.
-The EU-Mercosur trade agreement (under negotiation) is expected to reduce tariffs on many Brazilian products.
+Imports from Brazil into the EU are subject to standard EU import tariffs.
+The EU-Mercosur trade agreement (under negotiation) is expected to lower tariffs on many Brazilian products.
 Certificates of origin are mandatory when claiming preferential tariffs.

-Germany as a Crosstrade Partner
+Germany as a crosstrade partner

-Points of attention for air freight electronics
+Key considerations for air freight of electronics

-Electronics is a broad category — from consumer gadgets to industrial PCBs and semiconductors.
+Electronics is a broad category—from consumer gadgets to industrial PCBs and semiconductors.
 Most points of attention revolve around two things: lithium batteries and export control.

 Lithium batteries (DGR)

-Products with built-in or loose lithium batteries are subject to IATA DGR regulations (UN3480, UN3481, UN3090, UN3091).
-This also applies to phones, laptops and power banks.
-Shipments must be correctly classified, packaged and documented.
-Aircargo.nl is DGR-certified and handles this completely.
+Products with built-in or loose lithium batteries fall under IATA DGR regulations (UN3480, UN3481, UN3090, UN3091).
+This also applies to phones, laptops, and power banks.
+Shipments must be properly classified, packed, and documented.
+Aircargo.nl is DGR certified and handles this completely.

 Export control

 Certain electronics and semiconductors fall under dual-use regulations (EU Dual-Use Regulation 2021/821).
-For export to countries outside the EU an export license may be required.
-This applies particularly to chips, encryption equipment and communication technology.
+An export license may be required for shipments outside the EU.
+This especially applies to chips, encryption equipment, and communication technology.
 Aircargo.nl routinely screens for export control obligations.

 Packaging & ESD

-- ESD-sensitive components must be in antistatic packaging
+- ESD-sensitive parts must be packed in antistatic packaging

-- Screen markings (screens, displays) require firmly supported transport
+- Screen items (screens, displays) require well-supported transport

-- High-value shipments are transported securely (screened cargo)
+- High-value shipments are transported under security measures (screened cargo)

 Quote for Electronics: Germany → Brazil?

-The process for Electronics from Germany to Brazil
+How it works Electronics from Germany to Brazil

 Quote & crosstrade planning